gr0sabi/gr0sabi.github.io/_posts/2020-05-02-openadmin-write-up-hackthebox.md

 `john joanna.hash --wordlist=/usr/share/wordlists/rockyou.txt`

 John made quick work of it, even in a VM.
+We get the password `bloodninjas`.
 ![](\assets\images\htb\openadmin\john-openadmin.png)

 ## Moving to Joanna